hardmanko/CatContModel/README.md

 # Installing from Source

+Source versions of the package can be found in the "packaged" subdirectory.

 Basically, installing from source requires that you have a C++ compiler that R knows how to work with configured on your computer.
 Below are some instructions to help with it.